Marley Pearce

-Marley Pearce (born 3 August 2003) is an Australia professional rugby union player who plays as a prop for Super Rugby club Western Force.
+Marley Pearce (born 3 August 2003) is an Australian professional rugby union player who plays as a prop for the Western Force in Super Rugby and for in New Zealand's domestic National Provincial Championship competition.

 Early life

 Pearce was born on 3 August 2003 in Perth, Western Australia to parents Michael and Jodal Pearce.
 He was actively involved in rugby union while growing up and attended Aranmore Catholic College.

 Club career

 Pearce started his professional career with the Western Force, making his Super Rugby debut against the Blues during the 2023 season at Eden Park in Auckland.
 In August 2023, he signed a contract extension with the team, securing his place until the 2025 season.

 International career

 Pearce was chosen to represent Australia at the 2023 World Rugby Under 20 Championship, making his first international appearance against Fiji.

 Personal life

 Pearce is of Māori and First Nations heritage.